Seven out of ten eligible children were not vaccinated against polio within a week of the end of the campaign - News

 Breaking down by age, the vaccination coverage rates are:

-Large vaccination campaigns are organized so that health agencies can update the vaccination records of children and adolescents.
+Large vaccination campaigns are organized so that health agencies can update vaccination records for children and adolescents.
 A specific immunizer is used as a decoy, but all others applied by the SUS are available to the population.

 “When we do a vaccination campaign, we seek to update the vaccination cards for all vaccine-preventable diseases”, guides the epidemiologist.